-Has 2020 thrown you off your FI course?
+Has life thrown you a curveball with your FI course?
 Today we’re going to tackle how you can get back on and knock out a goal before the year is over!

 Knocking Out a Money Goal Before the Year Wraps Up